Edmonton River Valley La Tayr-Geo Discovery Tour

 -

 Immerse yourself in the rich tapestry of the Edmonton River Valley, where the past intertwines with the present.
-Delve into the hidden gems of river valley, including its boreal forest.
-Did you know the river valley possesses medicinal plants that are still used by local First Nations and Métis?
-Join Keith Diakiw as he shares some secrets of these medicines hiding in plain sight.
+Delve into the hidden gems of the river valley, including its boreal forest that possesses medicinal plants that are still being used by local First Nations and Métis people.

-The journey continues to Edmonton’s famous INIW / River Lot 11 / Indigenous Art Park located on a historic Métis river lot once inhabited by Joseph Macdonald and his family for over three decades during and after the fur trade era.
+To begin in a good way, your geo-experience will start with an opening circle and a later tobacco offering.
+Your Indigenous cultural journey continues into Edmonton’s famous înîw (I am of the Earth in nêhiyawêwin /Cree)/River Lot 11/Indigenous Art Park, located on a historic Métis river lot once inhabited by Joseph Macdonald and his family for over three decades during and after the fur trade era.
 This historical site boasts a legacy that predates the very foundation of Edmonton itself!
-Today, it serves as a haven where many come to rejuvenate their spirits amidst captivating art installations crafted by local Indigenous artists.
-These artworks beautifully showcase the connection of Edmonton’s past, present, and a brighter future to come.

 Length: ~5 km